shailendrabhandari/IntLevPy/README.md

 To use **IntLevPy**, import the relevant modules and functions in your Python script or notebook.
 The package provides functions for simulating processes, computing moments, performing optimizations, and classifying trajectories.

-For detailed examples and usage instructions, please refer to the [IntLevPy Documentation](https://intlevpy.readthedocs.io/en/latest/).

 ### Applying to Real-Life Data

 **IntLevPy** can be applied to real-life datasets, such as eye-tracking data or financial time series, for classification and analysis using the provided statistical methods.

----
-For detailed examples and tutorials, please refer to the [IntLevPy Documentation](https://intlevpy.readthedocs.io/en/latest/).
 An example notebook demonstrating the usage of an eye-tracking dataset can be found in the [Example Notebook](https://github.com/shailendrabhandari/IntLevPy/blob/main/intermittent_levy/examples/example.ipynb).
----

 ## Model